jithware/mappoff/README.md

 To show only points in a Layer, [edit](#layers) the layer and select only the points checkbox.
 Press the Save button.
 To show only lines, do the same for the lines checkbox.

 *If this is an editable layer, it will remove the points and/or lines.
-An edit checkbox will be visble if the layer is editable.*
+An edit checkbox will be visible if the layer is editable.*

 <img src="./screenshots/android/show.webp" alt="Show" height="400">